dixiyao/LLM-Academic-Writing/README.md

 ## Tools
 ### GPT Reviewer
+- [GPT4Reviewer](https://github.com/dixiyao/LLM-Academic-Writing/blob/main/GPTReviewer) is a featured tool developed in this repository.
+It can generate reviews by GPT-4 according to the paper and a given review template.
 ### Prompt Engineering
 Useful prompts
 - "Check the grammar, make my language more professional and sound like native speakers."